Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Plan to inspect your door’s finish at least once a year.
 Look for any peeling, cracking, or fading in the paint or stain.
 To clean it, just use a soft cloth with mild soap and water.
 Avoid harsh chemicals that can strip the finish.
 Depending on its exposure to sun and rain, you’ll likely need to reapply a fresh topcoat every few years to seal out moisture.
 Understanding the maintenance needs of a wood door is the best way to preserve its classic charm.

-Caring for Fiberglass and Steel
+Low-Maintenance Care for Fiberglass and Steel

 If you chose fiberglass or steel, you’re in for a much simpler maintenance routine.
 Both materials are built to withstand tough weather without warping or cracking.
 Fiberglass is especially resilient against dents and scratches, while steel offers incredible strength.